byglebb/vue-test-project/README.md

 ```
 npm run serve
 ```
+If compiled successfully, app running at http://localhost:8080/

 ### Compiles and minifies for production
 ```
 npm run build
 ```
+If Build complete.
+The dist directory is ready to be deployed.
+Check out deployment instructions at https://cli.vuejs.org/guide/deployment.html

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).